psg-titech/apris-2023-experiments/eval1/README.md

 # Evaluation 1
 ## About Raw Result
-The each file of raw result is approx. 800MB.
+Each file of the raw result is approx. 800MB.
 Please post an issue if you want.

 ## Environments